galaxyproject/training-material/topics/assembly/tutorials/flye-assembly/tutorial.md

 # Conclusion
 {:.no_toc}

 This pipeline shows how to generate and evaluate a genome assembly from long reads PacBio data.
+Once you are satisfied with your genome sequence, you might want to annotate it: have a look at the [RepeatMasker]({% link topics/genome-annotation/tutorials/repeatmasker/tutorial.md %}) and [Funannoate]({% link topics/genome-annotation/tutorials/funannotate/tutorial.md %}) tutorials to learn how to do it!